gmlang/score-loan-applicants-book/manuscript/02-01-clean-data.md

 for (var in iv_cat) upl[[var]] = as.factor(upl[[var]])
 ```

 Finally, let's create a *data* subfolder under proj_path and save the cleaned data there.
-We'll use this cleaned data for our exploratory analysis in the next section.
+We'll use this cleaned data for descriptive analysis in the next section.

 A>
 ```r